|

 of high voltage

-possible without deterioration in positive
+possible without deterioration

-capacitor occlusion.
+of capacitor occlusion.
 Many new materials to be used for high-energy accumulation

 in capacitors have been tested, and some